A Postage Problem: Alas Poor Indicia, I Knew You Well

 It’s an age-old, nonprofit quandary.
 To first class or to nonprofit standard A. That is the question.

-It might not be as sophisticated as Shakespeare, but choosing what postage to use for your donor mail can be tricky nonetheless.
+It might not be as sophisticated as Shakespeare, but choosing what postage to use for your donation letters can be tricky nonetheless.
 (See: Nonetheless.
 As in, VERY Olde English).

 You want your mailing to get to donors quickly.
 And you want them to know how important you are to them, but alas, you have a budget.

 Most nonprofits, when they do mail at the nonprofit rate, choose to use the nonprofit stamp.
 This is a good, in-between option.

 You get the look and feel of a “real” stamp with the cost of an indicia*.
 BUT, as with all nonprofit mail, if it isn’t addressed perfectly, the carrier doesn’t have to deliver your donation letter, and the post office doesn’t have to return undeliverable mail to you.

 Many letter carriers will try to deliver anyway, and there are many, many times I get donation request letters returned to me, too (thanks to you, USPS overachievers!).